 In summary, contractors in Ohio must ensure that their business operations are adequately protected from unexpected losses and damages.
 The types of insurance discussed in this post should be considered to provide peace of mind that your construction business is fully insured.
 General liability, workers’ compensation, commercial auto, umbrella, and professional liability insurance policies are all essential for contractors to have.
 It’s important to work with an experienced insurance agent to discuss the risks associated with your contracting business and to craft an insurance plan that meets your business needs and budget.

 Whenever you get behind the wheel of a car, the safety of you and your passengers is a priority—one of the best ways to ensure that safety is with the right car insurance.

 Each state has its own set of laws regarding who can drive a car.
 And to legally drive a car in any state, you must meet that state’s financial responsibility laws.

 For some states, the financial responsibility law is the only regulation you need to know.
 However, this is not the case for the state of Ohio.

 The Ohio state minimum car insurance laws say that having proof of insurance is mandatory.

-Keep reading to learn about Ohio state minimum car insurance and the penalties of driving without insurance in Ohio.
+Keep reading to learn about Ohio state minimum car insurance and the penalties for driving without insurance in Ohio.

 What to Know About Car Insurance in Ohio